Chris Scott Activity Tourism Manager

 A 2.5 hour session will give you a taster of activities such as Canadian Canoeing, Archery and Orienteering.
 13th & 27th June; 11th & 25th July; 8th & 22nd August; 12th September

 This list is by no means it – check out our events page for more details

 Be sure to book ahead to avoid disappointment

-This is OutdoorNI.com’s Summer Scheme blog for 2010 but don’t worry we’ve got a brand new blog with details of loads of exciting Summer Schemes for 2012 - click here to go to the new blog 'Northern Ireland's Top Summer Schemes 2012'
+This is OutdoorNI.com’s Summer Scheme blog for 2010 but don’t worry we’ve got a brand new blog with details of exciting Summer Schemes for 2016 'Your Ultimate Guide to Summer Schemes 2016'

 OutdoorNI.com’s Top Tips for Summer Scheme Fun

 As the end of the school year approaches, the thought of a nine week holiday is bliss for kids but quite often a nightmare for parents.

 The perennial question is - How are we going to keep the kids amused for that long?